 - Provide students with adequate classes with clear and helpful content

-- Encourage and solve doubts of students right away
+- Encourage and solve the doubts of students right away

 - Enhance their client-dealing skills along with soft skills and technical ones

-- Teach students with respect the disable people deserve.
+- Teach students to respect what disabled people deserve.

 To add more, if you want to become a disability support worker or a community support worker, then it would be much better to get a disability support worker certificate and training from an institution that promises your growth.